jyli7/github-highlights/README.md

 www.ylsclassaction.com

 ###Game of Life, in Clojure.
-Dinky but somewhat clean implementation of Conway's Game of Life, from when I was learning basic Clojure during Summer 2013.
+Dinky but clean implementation of Conway's Game of Life, from when I was learning basic Clojure during Summer 2013.

 https://github.com/jyli7/game-of-life